ankitakundra7/Optimum-Stock-Selection/README.md

 Another	way	of	thinking	is	that,	you	have	two	sets.
 Set	I	has	all	stocks	in	the	index.
 Set	F	has	fund	stocks.
 You want	to	create	a	link	that	maps	elements	of	set	I	to	elements	of	set	F.	The	first	constraint	in	the	formulation above	is	equivalent	to	saying	that	not	more	than	q	elements	of	F	can	be	mapped	from	set	I.	The	second constraint	suggests	that	each	element	in	the	set	I	will	map	to	single	element	in	set	F	.
-The	third	constraint
+The	third	constraint suggests that if an element from set I gets mapped to an element in set F, then the element of set F better be present in the fund.
+The binary constraint on xij indicates if a link between element i in set I to element j in set F exists.
+The weight on that link is the correlation ρij between stock i in set I and stock j in set F. Many such mappings which satisfy the above constraints exist.
+Your objective gives you the best mapping.
+This is the basic idea of bipartite matching.

+max",$$ $ 𝜌%&𝑥%&
+'
+&()
+'
+%()

+𝑠. 𝑡. $ 𝑦&
+'
+&()
+= 𝑚.
+$ 𝑥%&
+'
+&()
+= 1   𝑓𝑜𝑟 𝑖 = 1,2, ... , 𝑛
+𝑥%&≤ 𝑦&       𝑓𝑜𝑟 𝑖, 𝑗 = 1,2, ... , 𝑛
+𝑥%&, 𝑦&∈ {0,1}